Instant overview

 Same old sets all the time?
 Add more volume to your workouts to make your body work longer than usual.

-Different rep ranges help with different goals, typically lower reps will be for a heavier weight, higher rep ranges will be for a lighter weight.
+Different rep ranges help with different goals.
+Typically lower reps will be for a heavier weight, while higher rep ranges will be for a lighter weight.

 Change these up to see how they feel during your workout.

 Push the boundaries!
-Don't keep going for the same dumbbells, the same plates on the bar, do something outside your comfort zone to again push progress and make your body work harder.
+Don't keep going for the same dumbbells or the same plates on the bar; do something outside your comfort zone to push progress and make your body work harder.

 On the other hand, if you always go heavy, go lighter and increase your time under tension to see how the body copes.